pSpaces/Programming-with-Spaces/guide.md

 All implementations should provide at least the `SequentialSpace` implementation.
 The rest are optional.

-As a side note, `SequentialSpace` amounts to message channels in Promela, `FifoSpace` amounts to unbounded FIFO channels (with testing in addition to read operations) and `LifoSpace` provides a stack-based space.
+As a side note, `SequentialSpace` are similar to message channels in Promela, `FifoSpace` amounts to unbounded FIFO channels (with testing in addition to read operations) and `LifoSpace` provides a stack-based space.

 A space can be accessed locally as an ordinary data structure and can hence offer a local API.
 Spaces can be accessed remotely and should hence support a remote API.
 Whenever possible, a wrapper for remote spaces should be offered to support a uniform access to spaces.